MilesMcBain/capsule/README.md

 contamination with your dev global environment.

 So what about code that you've just been handed?
 It has a `renv.lock` but no local library?
 How do you build the library to run the code?
-You don't! `run()` and `run_callr()` will check to see if a local library exists and build it if needs to.
+You don't! `run()` and `run_callr()` will check to see if a local library exists and build it if required.

 ## `recreate()` the capsule